Luo Yixiu: Married life

-According to what he told Snow, Mao refused to live with his wife and claimed that they had never consummated their marriage.
+According to what he told Snow, Mao refused to live with his wife, and claimed that they had never consummated their marriage.
 Soon after the wedding, he ran away from home to live with an unemployed student in Shaoshan.
 There he spent much of his time reading, particularly historical works like Sima Qian's Records of the Grand Historian and Ban Gu's History of the Former Han Dynasty, and political tracts like Feng Guifen's Personal Protests from the Study of Jiao Bin.

-Now considered part of the Mao family, Luo lived with Mao Yichang and Wen Qimei at their home, but was publicly humiliated by her husband's disappearance; some locals considered her to be Yichang's concubine.
+Now considered part of the Mao family, Luo lived with Mao Yichang and Wen Qimei at their home, and Luo maybe was publicly humiliated by her husband's disappearance; some locals considered her to be Yichang's concubine.
 Luo Yixiu died of dysentery on 11 February 1910, the day after Chinese New Year.
-Mao Zedong returned home; his father forgave him for his disobedience, and in the autumn of 1910 agreed to finance his son's studies at the Dongshan Higher Primary School, and so Mao left Shaoshanchong.
+Mao Zedong returned home; his father forgave him for his disobedience, and in the autumn of 1910, agreed to finance his son's studies at the Dongshan Higher Primary School, and so Mao left Shaoshanchong.
 When in 1936 Mao told Snow "I do not consider her my wife", he made no mention of her death.
 Luo Yixiu's grave is located on the mountain facing Mao Zedong's former residence in Shaoshanchong, a few steps away from the tomb of his parents.

 Aftermath

-When Mao Zedong returned to Shaoshan in 1925 to organize a local peasant movement, he went to visit Luo Yixiu's relatives, including her father Luo Helou and his nephew Luo Shiquan (罗石泉).
-Luo Shiquan would join the Communist Party in the winter of that year and would remain a peasant activist until the 1949 revolution.
-Because Luo Yixiu had died without offspring, when the Mao lineage updated its genealogy book in 1941, Mao Anlong (毛岸龙), who was Mao Zedong's third son with his second wife Yang Kaihui, was listed as Luo's descendant.
+When Mao Zedong returned to Shaoshan in 1925 to organize a local peasant movement, he visited Luo Yixiu's relatives, including her father Luo Helou and his nephew Luo Shiquan (罗石泉).
+Luo Shiquan joined the Chinese Communist Party in the winter of that year and was a peasant activist until the Chinese Communist Revolution.
+Luo Yixiu had no offspring but was added to the Mao genealogy book in 1941; Mao Anlong (毛岸龙), Mao Zedong's third son with his second wife Yang Kaihui, was listed as Luo's descendant.
 In 1950, Mao sent his eldest son Mao Anying to Shaoshan and instructed him to visit Luo Shiquan.
-Mao also kept in contact with two men who had married Luo Yixiu's sisters, and met one of these men when he returned to Shaoshan in 1959 for the first time since the 1920s.
+Mao also kept in contact with two men who had married Luo Yixiu's sisters, and met one of them when he returned to Shaoshan in 1959 for the first time since the 1920s.